Frequently Asked Questions

 ○ Enroll in Adult Diploma Classes at the beginning of the semester in early September or January.

-○ Enroll in Adult Basic Education (ABE) and GED classes monthly.
+○ Enroll in Adult Basic Education (ABE) and HiSET classes monthly.

 ○ Enroll in classes for English for speakers of other languages (ESOL) monthly.
 It is best to start at the beginning of the semester in September or January.